Multivariate density estimation from privatised data: universal consistency and minimax rates

 \section{Introduction}

 Let $X$ be a random vector taking values in $\R^d$.
-We denote by $ \mu $ the distribution of the vector $X$, that is, for all Borel sets $A\subset \R^d$, we have $\mu(A)=\PROB\{X\in A\}$.
-Assume that $ \mu $ has a density denoted by $f$.
-In the classical, non-private, setup the density estimation problem is to estimate $f$ based on data consisting of independent, identically distributed (i.i.d.) copies of the vector $X$:
+We denote by $ \mu $ the distribution of the vector $X$, that is, for all Borel sets $A\subset \R^d$, we have $\mu(A)=\PROB(X\in A)$.
+Assume that $ \mu $ has a density $f$ with respect to the Lebesgue measure.
+Classical nonparametric theory considers the problem of estimating $f$ based on data consisting of independent, identically distributed (i.i.d.) copies of the vector $X$,